smyrman/error-handling-proposal/README.md

 The proposal is inspired by Go discussion [#71460][discussion].
 Compared to the discussed proposal, this is similar in syntax, but different in semantics.

-Semantically, this proposal is somewhat similar to [try-catch][try-catch] proposal, but simpler.
-The syntax and ergonomics are different.

 Key differences to #71460:

 - Instead of the proposed syntax `?{...}`, we use syntax `?(...)`.